aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

     ```

-At this point, both Amazon ECS Services (Low Capacity - `sample-app-canary` & High Capacity - `sample-app`) along with AWS CodePipeline are deployed to your AWS Account.
+At this point, both Amazon ECS Services (low-capacity - `sample-app-canary` & high-capacity - `sample-app`) along with AWS CodePipeline are deployed to your AWS Account.
-Please note that Low Capacity ("Canary") ECS Service will always have tasks running.
-During an active deployment it will have ECS tasks running the new code version and, once testing completed, it will match code versions with High Capacity service.
+Please note that low-capacity ("Canary") ECS Service will always have tasks running.
+During an active deployment it will have ECS tasks running the new code version and, once testing completed, it will match code versions with high-capacity service.

 ### Start a deployment